CHOCOLATE BISCUIT CAKE

 I enjoyed making this cake as a child so when I started cooking for a very young Prince William and Prince Harry I wanted to make it for them.
 It became a great favorite in the royal nursery – so much so that when Prince William got married he chose to have chocolate biscuit cake for his groom’s cake.
 This unique cake is created from apricots, figs, pistachios and English biscuits enrobed in a rich and luxurious combination of our premium chocolate with butter and honey.
 The cake is covered in a generous a layer of dark chocolate ganache and topped with milk chocolate malt balls and white chocolate curls and is drizzled with white ganache.

-Carolyn’s story is very much a fairytale; from cooking by her Mum’s side in South Africa, to standing in front of Buckingham Palace at the age of nine and whispering to her father that one day she would cook for British Royalty, to becoming the youngest and first female Personal Chef to Prince Charles and his family, all while living at Kensington Palace in London.
-Carolyn absolutely loves to inspire all to treat family and friends to a Royal Touch!
+Carolyn Robb’s story is very much a fairytale; from cooking by her Mum’s side in South Africa, to standing in front of Buckingham Palace at the age of nine and whispering to her father that one day she would cook for British Royalty, to becoming the youngest and first female Personal Chef to Prince Charles and his family, all while living at Kensington Palace in London.
+Carolyn absolutely loves to inspire all to treat family and friends to a royal touch!
 Happily, Harry & David has partnered with Royal Chef Carolyn Robb in which all desserts are immediately available online.
 Carolyn’s journey continues as a single mom of two little girls; Lucy and Mandy, and being a true entrepreneur.